Mount Alford

 Life in Mount Alford is quintessentially rural — quiet, unhurried, and closely connected to the land.
 Residents enjoy the open space and fresh air that comes with semi-rural living, with the regional town of Boonah just a short drive away for shopping and services.
 The community is tight-knit and predominantly made up of farming families and tree-changers seeking an escape from city life.
 It's a place where neighbours know each other and the pace of life is dictated by the seasons.

-Mount Alford falls under postcode 4310 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Scenic Rim electorate.
+Mount Alford falls under postcode 4310 and is governed by the Scenic Rim Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wright, while state elections fall under the Scenic Rim electorate.

 Location